ryan-carpenter/Encode-Sans/docs/03-fixing-build-issues/README.md

 Steps

 - [x] pull in the previous / original Encode Sans file
-- [ ] re-evaluated math being done to instance weight in the `fix-designspace.py` script.
+- [x] re-evaluate math being done to instance weight in the `fix-designspace.py` script.
 This shouldn't cause problems if it gets a GlyphsApp source with correct values ... but it is.
-- [ ] Make `fix-designspace.py` detect min and max instance weight values, rather than relying on variables to be manually set
+- [x] Make `fix-designspace.py` detect initial values from glyphs source, rather than relying on variables to be manually set
+- [ ] hopefully make the code simpler?
+It has become pretty long and strung-together...

+Result

+The font is now once again building from the original source file.
+It is detecting values, to prevent future error and be more flexible for other designs.